dswd/vpncloud/README.md

 * The protocol can still change.
 * The software is not very well tested.
 * The coverage score includes all unused methods from *libsodium*
+* The software has not been optimized for speed.

 Please feel free to help and contribute code.